candacecodes/rails-airbnb-clone/README.md

 Time to finish project: 4 days.

 Contributed: Backend database done by me, frontend design done by Josh.
 Worked together on the remainder of the project.
 About 50/50 time and responsibility delegation.
-Positive experience working with Josh.
+Positive experience coding with Josh.

 Coding experience: 5 weeks learning backend and frontend development.
 No prior experience.
 Learned Rails.